Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Formulating CCED with network flexibility

 where

 is the power transfer distribution factor matrix and $\bm{B}^{\dag}$ denotes the Moore-Penrose inverse of admittance matrix $\bm{B}$.
-We write $\bm{T}_f$ as a function of $\br$ as $\br$ is a variable in this paper. \eqref{DCpower1} describes the balance between generations and loads, and \eqref{DCpower2} gives the line flows under the power injection profile.
-Note that \eqref{DCpower2} is derived from $\Pg+\Pw-\Pdb=\bm{B}\bm{\theta}$ and $\flow=\brhat\bm{E}^T\bm{\theta}$, where $\bm{\theta}$ is the vector of voltage phase angles.
-It can be seen from \eqref{Pw}-\eqref{DCpower} that $\fij$ is dependent on $\Pgb, \ag, \br, \uw$, and hence we write it into the compact form $\fij(\Pgb, \ag, \br, \uw)$.
+We write $\bm{T}_f$ as a function of $\br$ as $\br$ is a variable in this paper.
+Equation \eqref{DCpower1} describes the power balance between generations and loads, and \eqref{DCpower2} gives the mapping from power injections to line flows.
+Note that \eqref{DCpower2} is derived from the DC power flow $\Pg+\Pw-\Pdb=\bm{B}\bm{\theta}$ and $\flow=\brhat\bm{E}^T\bm{\theta}$, where $\bm{\theta}$ is the vector of phase angles.

 Then, the CCED problem considering network flexibility, which takes $\Pgb,\ag,\br$ as decision variables, is formulated as